mikhailshilkov/azure-serverless-workshop/04-status/README.md

-# Deploying a Status Function App
+# Lab 4: Deploying a Status Function App

-In this lab, you will deploy a Azure Function Apps that retrieves data from the Cosmos DB collection.
+In this lab, you will deploy an Azure Function App that retrieves data from the Cosmos DB collection.
 That's the first step to building a web application that shows drone data to end users.

 Create a new Pulumi project called `statusapp` from your root workshop folder (next to `telemetry`):